Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

 # Requirements

 A Linux machine with modern multi-core cpus and at least 64GB RAM is recommend.
+The setup was tested successfully with Ubuntu 20.04/22.04.

 Additionally, you will need the following:
 - Terraform